San Diego Addiction Treatment Center

 DBT brings together the concepts of acceptance to change as a means of encouraging effective behavioral choices and increasing the potential to achieve goals.
 This therapeutic approach has been adopted to treat substance abuse disorders where drug use is seen as a form of self-harm.

 Addicts with weak methods of coping and an inability to regulate their emotional state are at a very high risk of relapse.
-Furthermore, addicts frequently have long histories of relapse and unresponsiveness to multiple treatment attempts.
+Furthermore, addicts frequently have long histories of relapse and are unresponsiveness to multiple treatment attempts.

 DBT focuses on: